proof88/PGE/PGE/docpages/menu-04-Networking.md

 **Packet Rate** shows the number of packets processed per second by server or client.
 I also calculate the estimated **Packet Data Rate** based on the packet rate and size of packets.
-The improvements through versions are very decent and were really needed to solve [issue](https://github.com/proof88/PRooFPS-dd/issues/184).
+The improvements through versions are very decent and were really needed to solve [the packet congestion issue](https://github.com/proof88/PRooFPS-dd/issues/184).

 \subsubsection server_packet_rate Server Packet Rate and Packet Data Rate